 While a basic, ‘no-frills’ helmet will usually get the job done, there are also many extra features to be aware of when purchasing a motorcycle helmet.
 These include:

-- Vents: Particularly useful if you’re riding in hot conditions, advanced ventilation systems allow you to keep cool, while also preventing your face shield from fogging up due to the heat.
+- Vents: Particularly useful if you’re riding in hot conditions, advanced ventilation systems allow you to keep cool, while also preventing your face shield from fogging up due to the condensation of your breath.

 - Face shields: While most helmets will already have a face shield, it’s never a bad idea to have a back-up.
 It can be particularly useful to have a tinted face shield to use on sunny days.